 Personal Statements for Nursing School

-Nursing schools want candidates who not only meet academic and professional requirements, but also demonstrate a genuine capacity for patient care and individual connections.
-Students should always craft a personal statement, even when the application does not explicitly require one.
-This piece of writing allows candidates to describe their goals, characteristics, credentials, volunteer work, and meaningful life experiences.
-A well-crafted essay can help students stand out among other qualified applicants.
-As with any piece of writing, students must take the time to revise.
+Nursing schools want candidates who meet academic and professional requirements.
+They also want a candidate who demonstrates a sincere passion for patient care and individual connections.
+You should always craft a personal statement, even when the application doesn't explicitly require one.
+Personal statements allow you to describe your goals, characteristics, credentials, volunteer work, and meaningful life experiences.
+A well-crafted essay can help you stand out among other qualified applicants.
+And, as with any piece of writing, you must take the time to revise.

-In their personal statements, nursing students should portray themselves as determined and empathetic individuals whose characteristics, history, goals, work ethic, and healthcare philosophy align with their program’s values.
+In your personal statement, you should portray yourself as determined and empathetic, with characteristics, goals, work ethic, and healthcare philosophy that align with a program's values.
 Some nursing schools ask for a general personal statement, while others require a specific prompt.
 Colleges commonly ask students to describe a hardship they overcame, a difficult task they accomplished, or a professional goal they hope to achieve through the program.
 Many schools also ask students to detail previous experiences in healthcare.
-Students may write about how they connect with individual patients, particularly those facing difficult health challenges, or how they provide practical and emotional support to loved ones.
+You may decide to write about how you connect with patients or how you provide practical and emotional support to loved ones.

-Nursing students also encounter writing prompts during examinations, including standardized tests like the GRE or MCAT, nursing school entrance exams, and course specific evaluations.
-They may also take exams in order to obtain state licensure or professional certification.
-In all these instances, students usually need to write one or more long-form essays.
+You will also encounter writing prompts during examinations, including standardized tests like the GRE or MCAT, nursing school entrance exams, and course-specific evaluations.
+You may also take exams to get state licensure or professional certification.
+In most of these instances, you will need to write one or several long-form essays.
 Proper planning is key.
-Though students may not know what specific prompt the test will require, they can anticipate certain common topics.
-Students can search the internet or use study guides to determine which prompts usually appear on each test.
+Though you won't know what specific prompt the test will require, you can expect certain common topics.
+You can search online or use study guides to determine which prompts usually appear on each test.

-On test day, examinees should begin by creating an outline that lists three main points in response to the prompt.
-Using these points, students work backwards to write a central thesis from which the essay’s structure begins to take shape.
-Students should review their content to ensure that the essay actually responds to the prompt at hand.
-Lastly, nursing students need to leave time to correct spelling, grammar, and stylistic errors.
+On test day, you should begin by creating an outline that lists three main points in response to the prompt.
+Using these points, work backwards to write a central thesis to guide the essay's structure.
+Review what you've written to ensure that the essay actually responds to the prompt at hand.
+Be sure to leave time to correct spelling, grammar, and stylistic errors.

 Like essays, research papers follow a long-form structure.
-Unlike an essay, which heavily relies on the writer’s point of view, a research paper presents an in-depth investigation of a topic using the data, findings, opinions, insights, and ideas of experts.
-While an essay evaluates general critical thinking and writing skills, a research paper tests students’ knowledge, research skills, and original contributions.
-Research papers also allow students to demonstrate they understand what has been argued and discovered about a topic.
+Unlike an essay, which heavily relies on the writer's point of view, a research paper presents an in-depth investigation of a topic using data, expert opinions, and insights.
+While an essay evaluates general critical thinking and writing skills, a research paper tests your knowledge, research skills, and original contributions.
+Research papers also allow you to prove you understand what has been argued and discovered about a topic.
 Research papers, especially at the graduate and doctoral levels, require independent research and analyses.
 These papers sometimes take months or years to complete.

-To write a successful research paper, students need to pick a topic relevant to their interests and the overall nursing field.
-Possibilities include elder care challenges, patient safety and ethics, mental health treatment and regulations in the U.S., and nursing shortages and possible solutions.
-Whatever their choice, students must plan accordingly.
-Advanced papers such as dissertations may require funding or assistance from professors.
-Research papers typically consist of the following sections: abstract, introduction, literature review, methods, results, discussion, conclusion, and references.
-Writers should keep this general structure in mind as they prepare notes and outlines.
+To write a successful research paper, you should pick a topic relevant to your interests and the nursing field.
+Possibilities include elderly care challenges, patient safety and ethics, mental health treatment and regulations in the U.S., and nursing shortages and possible solutions.
+Whatever your choice, you must plan accordingly.
+Advanced papers such as dissertations may require funding or help from professors.
+Research papers often consist of the following sections: abstract, introduction, literature review, methods, results, discussion, conclusion, and references.
+You should keep this general structure in mind as you prepare notes and outlines.

 How Do You Write a Nursing Essay?

 In nursing school, essay writing includes academic papers, personal narratives, and professional compositions.
-Students should familiarize themselves with each of the five major forms below.
-There are commonalities between all of these essay types, including an overarching thesis and a supportive, logical structure.
-Students should bolster their claims with factual, statistical, anecdotal, and rhetorical evidence.
+You should become familiar with each of the five major forms below.
+There are many similarities between these essay types, such as an overarching thesis and a supportive, logical structure.
+You should support claims with factual, statistical, anecdotal, and rhetorical evidence.
 However, each form requires distinct skills to achieve specific results.

-- Narrative: As its name suggests, a narrative essay tells a story from a clear point of view.
+As its name suggests, a narrative essay tells a story from a clear point of view.
 Successful narratives feature a beginning, middle, and end.
-Students generally encounter this essay type during their personal narrative or statement, but they may also compose narratives during introduction to writing courses.
-A narrative must possess a clear purpose, usually centered on a particular subject matter.
-Students should use concise, evocative language.
-Writers may use the first person “I.”
+You will likely encounter this essay type during your personal narrative or statement.
+A narrative must have a clear purpose, usually centered on a particular subject matter.
+You should write in first-person, using concise, evocative language.

-- Expository: Perhaps the most common academic writing form, expository essays usually follow a basic five paragraph structure.
+Expository essays usually follow a basic five paragraph structure.
 These essays explain or inform the reader about a specific topic.
 An expository essay features a clear structure and logical transitions between the introduction, body paragraphs, and conclusion.
-Students must also provide ample evidence to reinforce their claims.
+Be prepared to provide ample evidence to reinforce your claims.

-- Persuasive: Sometimes confused with the expository form, which also contains argumentative elements, a persuasive essay actively seeks to convince the reader to adopt a certain viewpoint or take a particular action.
-For example, a persuasive essay could argue for the federal legalization of marijuana in the U.S. due to statistically proven medical benefits and economic gains.
-Like the other essay types, students need to focus on clear arguments, logical transitions, and overall structure.
+Sometimes confused with the expository form, which also contains argumentative elements, a persuasive essay seeks to convince the reader to adopt a certain viewpoint or take a particular action.
+For example, a persuasive essay could argue for the federal legalization of marijuana in the U.S. due to proven medical benefits and economic gains.
+Like the other essay types, you should focus on clear arguments, logical transitions, and overall structure.

-- Comparative: This essay compares and contrasts two items.
-Students may evaluate theories, texts, events, and opinions on a singular issue.
-Students may offer an impartial analysis, argue for the superiority of one side, or suggest a synthesis.
-Whatever the case, students need to pay particular attention to structure in order to link two disparate items under a central thesis.
-Learners may organize a comparative essay by discussing all of A, then all of B. Alternately, they can move from one topic to the next, including data from both A and B.
+This essay compares and contrasts two items.
+You will be tasked with evaluating theories, texts, events, and opinions on a singular issue.
+You will also offer an impartial analysis, argue for the superiority of one side, or suggest a synthesis.
+Whatever the case, you should pay particular attention to structure to link two disparate items under a central thesis.
+One way to organize a comparative essay is by discussing two points in detail.
+Another option is to move from one topic to the next, including data from both points.

-- Cause and Effect: Like a comparative essay, writers may use a cause and effect essay to report on a particular subject or advocate for a specific position.
-For instance, students may impartially discuss the causes and demonstrable effects of climate change, or they can argue for change through grassroot and legislative action.
+Like a comparative essay, use a cause and effect essay to report on a particular subject or advocate for a specific position.
+For instance, you may discuss the causes and demonstrable effects of climate change, or you can argue for change through grassroot and legislative action.
 Like all other essay types, a clear and strong thesis provides a solid foundation.
 This form relies heavily on logical transitions.
-Students generally structure the body paragraphs by describing each cause and its collateral effect.
+The body paragraphs are generally structured by describing each cause and its collateral effect.

 Citations Guide for Nursing Students

-Citations allow readers to investigate which sources a particular piece of information comes from.
-By citing their sources correctly, students avoid plagiarizing or stealing another person’s ideas, research, language, and analyses.
-Whether intentional or unintentional, plagiarism is one of the most egregious errors a student can make.
-Consequences include automatic course failure, disciplinary actions from the university, and even legal repercussions.
-Consequently, students should take special care to ensure they properly cite their sources.
+Citations allow readers to know where information came from.
+By citing sources, you avoid plagiarizing or stealing another person's ideas, research, language, and analyses.
+Whether intentional or unintentional, plagiarism is one of the most egregious errors one can make.
+Consequences for plagiarism include automatic course failure, disciplinary actions from the university, and even legal repercussions.
+You should take special care to ensure you properly cite sources.

 American Psychological Association (APA) Style

-Created in 1929 by a group of anthropologists, psychologists, and business professionals, APA is the most commonly used style among natural scientists, social scientists, educators, and nurses.
+APA is the most commonly used style among natural scientists, social scientists, educators, and nurses.
 Like other citation styles, APA emphasizes clarity of font style, font size, spacing, and paragraph structure.
-APA citations prioritize publication date, and in most cases, the date comes right after the author’s name.
+APA citations focus on publication date, and in most cases, the date comes right after the author's name.
 This order makes the style particularly useful for scientists, who value new research and updates on current findings.
 For more information on APA style, visit this official website.